 Rules & Rulemaking

-The MainePERS Board of Trustees recently completed rulemaking on one rule.
-A brief description of recent rulemaking is as follows:
+MainePERS is in the process of rulemaking on several rules.
+A brief description of current rulemaking is as follows:

 The amended rule may be viewed on this web site via the link above, or a copy may be obtained by contacting the Chief Executive Officer’s office at 1-800-451-9800 or by email at [email protected].